College exams work to deter cheating; problems abroad

 “It’s an issue that many of us are dealing with and I don’t think we’ve come up with the best solution,” said Brian Henley, director of admissions at the University of Oregon, where foreign students make up 8 percent of the student body.

-Henley said he has noticed a big jump in TOEFL scores among this year’s applicants, which “may be due to more effective language training in Chin” -- or to “increased fraud,” he said.
+Henley said he has noticed a big jump in TOEFL scores among this year’s applicants, which “may be due to more effective language training in China” -- or to “increased fraud,” he said.

 “It’s really hard to know,” Henley said.
-He urged test administrators to improve security but acknowledged it may be impractical to require photo IDs or photo registrations in many impoverished or war-torn countries.
+He urged test administrators to improve security but acknowledged it may be impractical to require photo registrations in many impoverished or war-torn countries.

 The Educational Testing Service will not release information about how many students take the TOEFL or how many exams are thrown out due to suspicion of cheating.